frepo611/SoppSnackis/README.md

 ## Features

 ### Forum & User Features
-- **Public Subjects:** Browse and participate in various discussion subjects (e.g., Bilsnack, Båtsnack, Cykelsnack).
+- **Public Subjects:** Browse and participate in various discussion subjects (e.g., Bilsnack, BÃ¥tsnack, Cykelsnack).
 - **Threaded Posts:** Create posts and comment in a true tree structure, supporting parallel replies at any level.
 - **User Registration & Login:** Anyone can register and participate.
 - **Profile Pages:** Each user has a simple info page and can upload a profile picture.